Anna042023/CrossCityBench/README.md

 </div>
 <br>

-This paper proposes CrossCityBench, a benchmark framework for cross-city traffic prediction, with its core work structured around a three-tier logic of "**Evaluation-Diagnosis-Decision**".
+This paper proposes CrossCityBench, a data‑centric evaluation‑diagnosis‑decision framework for cross‑city spatio‑temporal data management, with its core work structured around a three‑tier logic of **“Evaluation – Diagnosis – Decision”**.

-- **Evaluation**: A unified evaluation system is constructed, systematically categorizing methods into single-domain models, cross-city transfer models (including alignment-based, meta-learning-based, pre-training-based, and knowledge distillation-based strategies), and privacy-preserving collaborative models.
+- **Evaluation**: A unified evaluation system is constructed, systematically categorizing data utilization strategies into single‑source data modeling, cross‑source data transfer paradigms (alignment‑based, meta‑learning‑based, pre‑training‑based, and knowledge‑distillation‑based), and privacy‑preserving data federation frameworks.

-- **Diagnosis**: Based on multi-dimensional in-depth diagnostics, model behaviors are analyzed in terms of efficiency, robustness, interpretability, and collaboration costs in federated learning scenarios, revealing their characteristics under challenges such as data scarcity and distribution shifts.
+- **Diagnosis**: Based on multi‑dimensional in‑depth diagnostics, model behaviors are analyzed in terms of computational efficiency, robustness to missing data and distribution shifts, interpretability via a spatio‑temporal pattern bank (STPB), and collaboration costs in federated learning scenarios, revealing their characteristics under data scarcity and real‑world data imperfections.

-- **Decision**: Experimental findings are synthesized into a pathway matrix, providing well-founded guidance for method selection and deployment trade-offs in practical scenarios.
+- **Decision**: Experimental findings are synthesized into a pathway matrix, providing well‑founded guidance for method selection and deployment trade‑offs in practical spatio‑temporal data management scenarios.

 All analyses are supported by a complete set of supplementary materials (including experimental details, extended datasets, evaluation metrics, baseline methods, case studies, etc.), ensuring the reproducibility of the research and the comprehensiveness of the conclusions.
-Through systematic evaluation, diagnosis, and decision support, this framework promotes the practical adoption and paradigm evolution of cross-city prediction models.
+Through systematic evaluation, diagnosis, and decision support, this framework promotes the practical adoption and paradigm evolution of cross‑city spatio‑temporal data management solutions.

 ## 💾 Datasets